-Brown has served on expert panels for the Institute of Medicine, National Quality Forum, SAMHSA, and Centers for Medicare & Medicaid Services.
-His work has been published in issue briefs and peer-reviewed journals, including Pediatrics, Psychiatric Services, Administration and Policy in Mental Health, and Evaluation and Program Planning.
-He holds a Ph.D. in health services research and an M.H.S. in mental health from the Johns Hopkins University Bloomberg School of Public Health, where he is also adjunct faculty.
+His work has been published in issue briefs and peer-reviewed journals, including Pediatrics, Journal of General Internal Medicine, Health Affairs, Psychiatric Services, and Administration and Policy in Mental Health.
+He holds a Ph.D. in health services research and an M.H.S. in mental health from the Johns Hopkins University Bloomberg School of Public Health.

 Integrating Behavioral with Physical Health Care to Improve Access to High Quality Care

 Evaluation of the Certified Community Behavioral Health Clinic Demonstration

 Mathematica and the RAND Corporation are conducting a mixed-methods evaluation of the CCBHC model to assess the model’s implementation and impacts on service utilization and costs.

 Encouraging High Quality, Efficient Inpatient Care for Mental Health and Substance Use: Case-Mix Adjustment in the Optum Achievements in Clinical Excellence Facility

 We are reviewing the case mix adjustments in the Achievements in Clinical Excellence Facility program, which encourages delivery of high quality, efficient inpatient care for mental health and substance use disorders.

 Evaluation of the Primary and Behavioral Health Care Integration Program